CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Sample Component
 ----------------

-The sample component is a shell of how code should be written to run in HydroDesktop.
+The sample component we will start from is a shell of how code should be written to run in HydroDesktop.
 This component can be used as a guide to create and run more meaningful hydrological applications.

-1. Download the latest version of HydroDesktop http://hydrodesktop.codeplex.com/SourceControl/list/changesets.
+1. Download the latest version of HydroDesktop source code from http://hydrodesktop.codeplex.com/SourceControl/list/changesets.

 .. figure:: ./images/Tutorial03/Download.png
    :align: center